-A significant new feature is an “Adaptive” button on the center console that automatically switches between Comfort and Sport chassis modes depending on the driver’s speed and behavior.
+A significant new feature is an “Adaptive” button on the centre console that automatically switches between Comfort and Sport chassis modes depending on the driver’s speed and behaviour.
 When Adaptive is selected, throttle response, transmission-shift schedule, steering effort, and damping firmness all change according to the console-button positions: Sport, Comfort, Adaptive, and Eco Pro.

 Under the heading of general observations, we were impressed by the new 5’s structural integrity.
 As intended, it feels light on its feet and it responds in a distinctly linear manner to steering commands.
 The steering is tight on-center and not disturbed by brake applications.
 But we found the base steering effort too low, and feedback from the road through the guidance hardware to the driver’s hands is totally absent.

-Alexander Meske, BMW’s head of integrated application driving dynamics for the 5-series, hosted our final drive in a 530i equipped with base suspension, conventional nonadjustable dampers, rear drive, and 18-inch run-flat tires.
+Alexander Meske, BMW’s head of integrated application driving dynamics for the 5-series, hosted our final drive in a 530i equipped with base suspension, conventional non-adjustable dampers, rear drive, and 18-inch run-flat tires.
 His task was to change steering calibrations on the fly via his laptop to determine if such alterations were perceptible—and appreciated—by the driver.
-At the touch of his computer, he could vary the width of the steering-effort valley at the on-center location and change the slope of the effort-increase curves.
-We had no difficulty detecting exactly what he was up to.
+At the touch of his computer, he could vary the width of the steering-effort valley at the on-centre location and change the slope of the effort-increase curves.
+We had no difficulty detecting precisely what he was up to.